* Graduate + undergraduate entry | 2026 rules

 2026 Intake

-⚠ Important: This is a rough guide only.
-Data comes from self-reported student submissions, includes outliers, and does not capture every admission factor.
+Important: This is a rough guide only.
+Official university rules are prioritised; Reddit/community cutoffs are unverified estimates and may be wrong or incomplete.
 Treat results as informational, not predictive.
 Full disclaimer below.

 Enter a GPA between 4.0 and 7.0.